mediagoom/opflow/README.md

 - START: should always be the first operation in the flow
 - END: should always be the last operation in the flow
-- IF (*todo*): will split the flow in two branch and run only one of them
+- IF (*coming soon*): will split the flow in two branch and run only one of them
 - JOIN: this allow to join different branches in your flow.
 Join is the only operations which can have more than one parent.

                     START